Directions for student cards

 BPL: All students must submit an online application; those 12 and under need parental or guardian permission, which can be granted online.

-Queens: 12 and under needs to bring an application form to their school librarian.
-One of the Outreach Coordinators will pick up the applications; students 13 and up need to give their local branch librarian information to create a full record.
+Queens: All students need to bring an application to their school librarian.
+One of the Outreach Librarians will pick up the applications, have them processed and return them to the schools.

 Note: For BPL, they can complete the form online at: https://bpl.brooklynpubliclibrary.org/patron/getstudent.aspx